Understanding the NDIS for young children

 Attending an NDIS planning meeting can be daunting.
 Preparation is the key.
 Completing a pre-planning workbook can help to prepare you for the planning conversation.

-The Association for Children with a disability have a NDIS planning workbook specifically for use by parents.
+The Association for Children with a Disability have an NDIS planning workbook specifically for use by parents.

 Your child's goals